VEuPathDB/StaticContent/content/common/invoice_help.md

 <h3>Part 4: Additional payment-related information</h3>

-If you are planning to pay via a Purchase Order, please let us know by indicating the number (if known) or indicating TBD (to be decided).
+<b>Purchase order</b>: If you are planning to pay via a Purchase Order, please let us know by indicating the number (if known) or indicating TBD (to be decided).
 Regardless, the Purchase Order # will need to be added to the invoice before you or your representative submits the invoice to your accounts payable department in order to process the payment. <br><br>

 <b>How we use this information</b>: The PO number will be printed at the top of the invoice.

 <img src="{{ "/assets/images/invoice/invoice8_po.png" | absolute_url }}" class="img-large" alt="invoice">

-Many subscribers opt to use credit cards as a convenient mode of payment.
+<b>Credit card payment</b>: Many subscribers opt to use credit cards as a convenient mode of payment.
 You can choose that option here.
 Note that the charge will show up as “VEUPATHDB DATABASE” on the billing statement.<br><br>

 <b>How we use this information</b>: We calculate a 3% fee and add it to your payment amount to cover credit card transaction fees.

 <img src="{{ "/assets/images/invoice/invoice9_cc.png" | absolute_url }}" class="img-large" alt="invoice">

-Subscribers may wish to add additional notes to the invoice.
+<b>Additional notes</b>: Subscribers may wish to add additional notes to the invoice.
 Examples are grant numbers to be charged for this invoice, internal accounting numbers, VAT numbers, etc.<br><br>

 <b>How we use this information</b>: Information added here will be printed on the invoice for your convenience.